Unexpected loss of maximality: the case of Hilbert square of real surfaces: Examples and applications

 \subsection{Examples}

 Theorem \ref{converse} provides a quick way to produce examples of Hilbert squares which are not maximal, and examples are abundant.
 Here we would like to draw the reader's attention to a special phenomenon.
 There exist complex deformation classes of surfaces that contain surfaces with real structure, but none of these real structures is maximal.
-This is the case, for example, of Campedelli surfaces \cite{Campedeli} and of Miyaoka-Yau surfaces with $h^{2,0}\le 3$ \cite{Kh-Ku}.
-In accordance with Theorem \ref{converse}, none of these surfaces can have maximal Hilbert square.
+This is the case, for example, of Campedelli surfaces \cite{Campedeli} and of Miayoka-Yau surfaces with $h^{2,0}\le 3$ \cite{Kh-Ku}.
+Such surfaces cannot have maximal Hilbert square.

-In the following examples, we will consider the Hilbert square of maximal surfaces only.
+We will address next the Hilbert square of maximal surfaces only.